INTERSECTIONS

 These explorations provide insight into collaborative research practices and relevant influencing factors on the levels of methods and transformation, values and assessment, as well as norms and governance.

 The third phase of the project is dedicated to integrating and synthesising the project results.
+Consideration is also given to how IDR/TDR, funding and policy related with unknowns and ignored research topics.
 The identified intersections between research practices, knowledge cultures and policy build the basis to invent new methods and tools that support future efforts to study or conduct IDR and TDR.
 Further, results are shared, and tools are tested in workshops with policymakers, funders, researchers, practitioners and experts.
 These workshops have the dialogical goal of enabling exchange about necessary strategies and transformation in the practice, culture and policies surrounding IDR and TDR.

 Doctoral Theses